quynkk1/e-series-skylake-hackintosh-dell/README.md

 *Note: If you use macOS Monterey 12.x, you MUST ENABLE `BlueToolFixup.kext` and leave `IntelBluetoothInjector.kext` DISABLE.*

-You can [click here to see these image]() here if you confuse what you should choose.
+You can [click here to check your config with these image]() if you confuse what you should choose.

 - **Broadcom Chipset Wireless User:** I have created this post for user who have Broadcom Wireless Chipset Adapter.
 [See here]() for more detail.